Simpkin & Marshall

-Simpkin & Marshall was a British bookseller, book wholesaler and book publisher.
+Simpkin & Marshall was a British bookseller, wholesaler and publisher.
 The firm was founded in 1819 and traded until the 1940s.
 For many decades the firm was Britain's largest book wholesaler and a respected family-owned company, but it was acquired by the media proprietor Robert Maxwell and went bankrupt in 1954, an event which, according to Lionel Leventhal, "sounded a warning to the book trade about Captain Robert Maxwell's way of doing business".

 19th century

 In the years just before 1814 Benjamin Crosby and two assistants, William Simpkin (whose daughter married the publisher Henry George Bohn) and Richard Marshall, ran a firm "supplying provincial firms with books and acting as an agent for their publications".
 Following Crosby's illness with paralysis in 1814, the firm became known as Simpkin and Marshall.

 In 1828 the firm changed its name to Simpkin, Marshall & Co. and in 1837 it was based at Stationers' Hall Court, London.
 The firm became the largest book wholesaler in the United Kingdom.

 In 1889 the three firms, Simpkin, Marshall & Co.
 Hamilton, Adams & Co., and W. Kent & Co., merged to form Simpkin, Marshall, Hamilton, Kent & Co.
 The firm was, however, still generally referred to by the general public as Simpkin & Marshall.
 By 1900 the firm enjoyed "almost monopoly status as a book wholesaler".

 As a book publisher Simpkin & Marshall was a generalist, with numerous fiction and nonfiction titles.
 In the second half of the nineteenth century it published many yellowback and paperback books, including the series "The Run and Read Library", the "Bristol Library" and "almost all of the novels" of the popular Victorian novelist Mary E. Braddon.